octopress/ink/README.md

 ### Features
 - Installing Ink plugins is easy.
-- Users won't need to install or managae plugin assets.
+- Users won't need to install or manage plugin assets.
 - Jekyll will read your plugin's layouts, javascripts, stylesheets and more directly from your gem.
 - Ink allows users to modify a theme or plugin by adding a modified version to source/_custom directory.